rust-lang/rfcs/text/0000-procedural-vtables.md

 - [Pointer Metadata and VTable](https://github.com/rust-lang/rfcs/pull/2580)
 - [Syntax of ?Sized](https://github.com/rust-lang/rfcs/pull/490)

-This RFC differentiates itself from all the other RFCs in that it provides a procedural way to generate vtables, thus also permitting arbitrary user-defined compile-time conditions by aborting via `panic!`.
+This RFC differs from all the other RFCs in that it provides a procedural way to generate vtables, thus also permitting arbitrary user-defined compile-time conditions by aborting via `panic!`.

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions